Bonn Climate Change Conference

 Multilevel governance and urbanization: Consolidating the gains

 Following COP30, multilevel governance language is now embedded in several UNFCCC outcomes.
-The LGMA will work to deepen these references through its interventions across negotiation tracks, including the GST-NDC Dialogue and consultations with the incoming COP31 Presidency.
+The LGMA worked to deepen these references through its interventions across negotiation tracks, including the GST-NDC Dialogue and consultations with the incoming COP31 Presidency.
 With CHAMP now counting 78 national endorsers, representing 36% of the global population, the model for co-developing more ambitious NDCs with subnational governments is ready to scale.

 Fossil fuel transition: Local action needs a multilevel roadmap

-A dedicated session at SB64 will gather inputs on the COP30 Presidency Roadmap on transitioning away from fossil fuels.
+A dedicated session at SB64 gathered inputs on the COP30 Presidency Roadmap on transitioning away from fossil fuels.
 For the LGMA, the most effective transition pathway is inherently multilevel, connecting local communities, subnational governments, and national authorities in a coherent framework.
 Cities, states and regions must also be supported in developing their own fossil fuel phase-out plans, aligned with NDC reviews.
 The transition is already happening at the local level; the Roadmap must reflect and leverage that momentum.

 | 8 Jun, Mon | 9 Jun, Tue | 10 Jun, Wed | 11 Jun, Thu | 12 Jun, Fri | 13 Jun, Sat | 15–18 Jun | |